Ascites can result from hepatic disorders, usually chronic but sometimes acute; conditions unrelated to the liver can also cause ascites.

 Signs include shifting dullness (detected by abdominal percussion) and a fluid wave.
 Volumes < 1500 mL may not cause physical findings.
 Massive ascites causes tautness of the abdominal wall and flattening of the umbilicus.
 In liver diseases or peritoneal disorders, ascites is usually isolated or disproportionate to peripheral edema; in systemic diseases (eg, heart failure), the reverse is usually true.

 Diagnosis may be based on physical examination if there is a large amount of fluid, but imaging tests are more sensitive.
 Ultrasonography and CT reveal much smaller volumes of fluid (100 to 200 mL) than does physical examination.
-SBP is suspected if a patient with ascites also has abdominal pain, fever, or unexplained deterioration.
+Spontaneous bacterial peritonitis (SBP) is suspected if a patient with ascites also has abdominal pain, fever, or unexplained deterioration.
+However, SBP can also be asymptomatic with the only signs being worsening hepatic synthetic function or acute kidney injury.
+And because treatment delays lead to a high mortality, the treatment threshold should be low.

 Diagnostic abdominal paracentesis should be done if any of the following occur: